jorenheit/rinku/readme.md

    - **BFCPU Emulator**
      ```sh
      cd examples/bfcpu
-     make                         # produces the `bfcpu` executable
+     make run                     # produces the `bfcpu` executable
      ./bfcpu programs/hello.bin   # run `hello world` on the emulator
      ```

+Note that the BFCPU example project also comes with a main-file that starts a debugging session (built by `make debug`).
+For this to work, you will first need to install the rinku debugging library (see below).
 Once installed, you can add Rinku to your own projects simply by including the headers and compiling with C++20.

 ## Workflow